jh27kim/jh27kim.github.io/index.md

 ## About Me

-I am pursuing a Master's Degree at KAIST (Korea Advanced Institute of Science and Technology) student under the guidance of <a href="https://mhsung.github.io/">Prof. Minhyuk Sung.
+I am pursuing a Master's Degree at KAIST (Korea Advanced Institute of Science and Technology) student under the guidance of <a href="https://mhsung.github.io/">Prof. Minhyuk Sung</a>.
 Previously, I was a cloud storage engineer at Samsung Electronics, Hwasung, South Korea.

 ## Research Interests